-- Promote the experience (the benefits to the customer), not just the facilities and services. - Focus on wants, not needs. - Service the top 20% of your available markets your most responsive and loyal customers -they give you 80% of your net return. - Manage all points of contact with these best customers. - Stress value, not price. - Use social networks to reinforce your credibility and get your message out.
+- Resist the temptation to 'sell' your business.
+Instead, seduce consumers into considering buying it. - Helping consumers buy is more effective than pushing your agenda. - Promote the experience (the benefits to the customer), not just the facilities and services. - Focus on wants, not needs. - Service the top 20% of your available markets - your most responsive and loyal customers they give you 80% of your net return. - Manage all points of contact with these best customers. - Stress value, not price. - Use social networks to reinforce your credibility and get your message out.